matdombrock/tacklebox.fish/fishfinder/README.md

 # Modes:
 You can enter a special mode by sending an argument to fishfinder
-- No argument: Normal mode, shows files and directories in current directory
+- No argument: Normal mode, shows files and directories
 - explode: Shows all files recursively from current directory
 - l: Last path mode, echoes the last selected path from fishfinder and exits